 - Know Dates, Hours, and Costs – As part of your planning phase, you also need the understand the dates, hours, and cost for every place you want to visit.
 Most of us have limited time and resources.
 Here are some suggestions:

 - Costs – Most of us have a limited budget or financial resources.
-So if you know the costs ahead of time it can also help you decide if it will be a “must-see” attraction or not.
+So if you know the costs ahead of time, it can also help you decide if it will be a “must-see” attraction or not.

-We consider ancestry travel to be a close cousin to heritage travel; both kinds of travel take a lot of research and planning before your journey.
+We consider ancestry travel a close cousin to heritage travel; both kinds of travel take a lot of research and planning before your journey.
 If you love to research and plan, then this is the kind of trip that you will probably enjoy.

-One of the most exciting things I know for me is the planning and the research phase when I travel.
+One of the most exciting things I know for me is the planning and research phase when I travel.
 I love to study and learn about other places.
 I love learning about other cultures, places, and people.

 Why Ancestry Travel is The New and Exciting Travel Trend?

-You can learn more by reading our blog Why Ancestry Travel is The New and Exciting Travel Trend by clicking here.
+You can learn more by reading our blog, Why Ancestry Travel is The New and Exciting Travel Trend by clicking here.